Thursday, December 24, 2009

 Aside from the holidays, this technique can be helpful for any relationship which ended without closure, such as a sudden, unexpected death.
 It's never to late to have closure!

 Another way this process can help you is if you had an unhappy childhood.
 Imagine a mildly unpleasant incident.
 (Just like exercise, you want to start off slowly until you get the hang of it.)
-Run the tape through in your head the way it originally occured.
+Run the tape through in your head the way it originally occurred.
 Then run it again and imagine getting a different response: a parent applauding your efforts instead of a disparaging response.
 Your mother having time to stop and help you when you need it.
 Or imagine yourself being the strong athletic child your father wanted.
 See his pride in you.
 Then play it again, with you being the way you really were.
 Does he respond differently to you this time?

 Imagine whatever it is you want to change, and the way you would have preferred it to happen; first the original, then however many imagined scenarios it takes for you to feel the love and support you wanted.